 What is it?
 The Elementary Science Fair is a wonderful way for students to share their STEM-related interests with the school community.
 What are they most excited about after 6-years of school?!
 Each project must consist of a student-led investigation and a display to present the results to their peers and judges.
 Students come up with their own question, an experiment to answer that question, and then share the results.

 How will they be judged?
 We will use the CCSD Elementary Science Fair Rubric (shown below) to evaluate projects.
 Students work, both written and oral, will be judged by their peers, teachers and outside judges.

 Who participates?
 All 5th-grade students will be expected to turn in a project, but all other students are welcome to participate.
 Students will work individually, no teams.

 When is the fair?
-Project displays are due on Tuesday, January 9th.
+Project displays are due on Monday, December 3rd.
 Students will present their project throughout the week during their normal Science Lab time.
-Winners for each category will be announced at the school Science & Engineering Fair on Thursday, January 18th.
-The top six projects from our school will go on to the Cobb County Science Fair on February 10th.
+Winners from each class will compete in the school-wide Science Fair on Monday, December 10th.
+The top five projects from our school will go on to the Cobb County Science Fair on February 9th.

-Where have we been?
-Our 5th-graders have been spending time in Science Lab learning the Scientific Method, and researching and discussing scientific topics that most interest them.
-There are a lot of resources online to help students narrow down their interests if they are still having trouble deciding on a project.
-We will continue to work on the Science Fair in the lab through December, but all experiments / inventions will be done at home.
+What’s next?
+Our 5th-graders will spend Science Lab time learning the Scientific Method, and researching and discussing scientific topics that most interest them.
+By November 5th students must have an approved project by completing this form (time will be given in class to do so).
+We will continue to work on the Science Fair in the lab through November, but all experiments will be done at home.
 Your student’s topic may be limited by what they can accomplish at home!

 Contact Mr. Giunta at email@example.com with any questions.